SidraNasir/Portfolio-Project/README.md

 - **Sales Strategies**: Implement promotional strategies for slow-moving products.
 - **Shipping Optimization**: Optimize shipping routes and negotiate better rates with carriers.

+## Power BI Dashboard
+A Power BI dashboard has been created to visualize the insights derived from the analysis.
+The dashboard includes interactive visualizations for the following aspects:
+- **Sales Trends**: Monthly and yearly sales trends.
+- **Inventory Management**: Inventory turnover rates and reorder frequencies.
+- **Customer Analysis**: Total sales by product and customer, category-wise breakdowns.
+- **Freight Analysis**: Shipping details, cost summaries, and monthly average freight costs.

+### How to Access the Dashboard
+1. Download the Power BI file from the repository: `NorthwindV4.pbix`.
+2. Open the file using Power BI Desktop.
+3. Explore the interactive visualizations to gain insights into the data.

+### How to Access the Report
+1. Download the report file: `Portfolio 1 Final report.docx` from the repository.
+2. Open the file using any compatible document viewer, such as Microsoft Word or Google Docs.
+3. Review the report for a detailed analysis and insights derived from the Northwind Traders data.

 ---